cloudflare/chaussette/README.md

 chaussette [OPTIONS] --listen-addr <LISTEN_ADDR> [MASQUE_PRESHARED_KEY] [CLIENT_CERT] [CLIENT_KEY]
 ```

-To run with a Preshared Key with no mTLS listneing on port 1987 and presenting the
+To run with a Preshared Key with no mTLS listening on port 1987 and presenting the
 Geohash xn76cvs0-JP:

 ```